 Located in the Finger Lakes Region of New York State, Lattimore Hall is in the heart of the historic City of Auburn and within walking distance to museums, theaters, churches, shops, restaurants, YMCA, post office, banks and a Wegman’s supermarket & pharmacy.

-Lattimore Hall is a private, quiet and secure six-story brick and masonry non-smoking facility with many safety features including an entry security system, security personnel, smoke detectors and fire suppression sprinkler system.
-Coffee shop, coin operated laundry, vending machines and a lounge are located on the premises for your convenience.
+Lattimore Hall is a private, quiet and secure six-story brick and masonry non-smoking facility with many safety features including an entry security system, security personnel, smoke detectors, and fire suppression sprinkler system.
+Coffee shop, coin-operated laundry, vending machines, and a lounge area located on the premises for your convenience.

 Free Centro Bus Service shuttles students the short distance between campus and Lattimore Hall.
 A car is not a necessity at Lattimore Hall but parking is available.